Code-Institute-Submissions/Milestone-Project-168/README.md

 ### Frameworks, Libraries & Programs Used

--   I also made use of the [Bootstrap framework library](https://getbootstrap.com/).
 -   [Google Fonts:](https://fonts.google.com/) Google fonts were used to import the 'Roberto Condensed' font into the style.css file which is used on all pages throughout the project.
 -   [Font Awesome:](https://fontawesome.com/) Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 -   [GitHub:](https://github.com/) GitHub is used to store the projects code after being pushed from Git.